 The first thing you should do is rinse your mouth with lukewarm salt water.
 This will help wash away any lingering blood and debris to give you a better look at the exposed socket.

 If the tooth was fractured or damaged or if some of it remained in the socket, the tooth is likely lost.
 Dr. Sarah Frye will need to extract the remnants of the tooth and suture the gums.
-Once the area is healed, she can help you decide if you’d like to replace the knocked-out tooth with a dental implant or a dental bridge.
+Once the area is healed, they can help you decide if you’d like to replace the knocked-out tooth with a dental implant or a dental bridge.

 If the tooth was knocked cleanly out of the socket and none of it remains in your gums, you will need to keep it alive for there to be any chance of Dr. Sarah Frye implanting it back into your mouth.